Arudjreis/awesome-security-GRC/README.md

     * [**Part 4**](https://community.atlassian.com/t5/Compliance-articles/Series-How-to-prioritize-compliance-without-losing-development/ba-p/1113058) deals with how to sell such a cutting-edge approach to auditors and why agility and compliance CAN live in harmony :)

 ## :iphone: Follow them on LinkedIn

 * [*Brian Krebs*](https://www.linkedin.com/in/bkrebs/)
 Brian Krebs is an independent investigative journalist.
 He primarily covers cybercrime, security, and privacy.
 Mr. Krebs is the Author of 'Spam Nation,' a NYT bestseller.

 * [*Troy Hunt*](https://www.linkedin.com/in/troyhunt/)
 Troy Hunt is a Pluralsight Information Security Author & Instructor, Microsoft Regional Director.
-Mr. Hunt speaks at conferences around the world and runs workshops on building more secure software within organisations.
-He is also the creator of the data breach aggregation service known as [*"Have I Been Pwned"*](https://haveibeenpwned.com/).
+Mr. Hunt speaks at conferences around the world and runs workshops on building more secure software within organizations.
+He is also the creator of the data breach aggregation service known as [*"Have I Been Pwned."*](https://haveibeenpwned.com/)

 * [*Robert Herjavec*](https://www.linkedin.com/in/robertherjavec/)
 Robert Herjavec is the founder of Herjavec Group (and leading Shark on ABC’s Shark Tank).
 Mr. Herjavec regularly posts about cybercrime, cybersecurity, and risk management, with over 2,000,000 followers.